Panzerschrek/U-00DC-Sprache/source/docs/en/getting_started.rst

        return 0;
    }

-You can compile it, using Ü build system executable via following command:
+You can compile it, using Ü build system executable via the following command:

 .. code-block:: sh